The best sales to shop today: AirPods Max, Our Place, Zojirushi and more | CNN Underscored

 $60 $25 at Amazon

 Add a lightshow to your next gaming session with these LED backlights from Sengled.
 These RGB light strips come in easy-to-mount lengths and have plenty of smarts to provide the perfect ambiance and audio-synchronized lighting effects for most TV or gaming situations.
-Not to mention, they’re down to just $25 from their usual price for $70 — an all-time low.
+Not to mention, the segment strip lights are down to just $25 from their usual price for $70 — an all-time low.

 More deals to shop